-- Trade Financing options are available for businesses who need it, and this includes loans, insurance and letters of credit to help cover any potential risks which may be involved in this business.
-However, do note that your business will need to have a minimum of 1-2 years of good business track record before you can be eligible for trade financing in Singapore.
-Most banks in Singapore will offer financing options which include term loans, transaction loans, overdrafts, revolving line of credit, inventory financing and even factoring loans.
+- Trade Financing options are available for businesses who need it, and this includes loans, insurance, and letters of credit.
+That letter is to help cover any potential risks which may be involved in this business.
+However, do note that your business will need to have a minimum of 1-2 years of good business track record.
+That is a prerequisite before you can be eligible for trade financing in Singapore.
+Most banks in Singapore will offer financing options.
+These include term loans, transaction loans, overdrafts, revolving line of credit, inventory financing and even factoring loans.
 You would need to check with your local bank which option your business would be eligible for.

 - You May Store Your Goods at Singapore’s Free Trade Zones and licensed and zero-GST warehouses.
-Free Trade Zones are the designated areas in Singapore’s sea and air ports where GST will be temporarily be placed on hold for imported goods.
-Licensed warehouses are another option, and your GST and duties will be suspended until the goods have been removed from the premises and brought to the local market for consumption.
+Free Trade Zones are the designated areas in Singapore’s sea and airports where GST will be temporarily be placed on hold for imported goods.
+Licensed warehouses are another option.
+Additionally, your GST and duties will be suspended until the goods have been removed from the premises.
+Furthermore, brought to the local market for consumption.

 - Singapore’s Immigration and Checkpoint Authority (ICA) will do all Clearance of Goods.